NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCSimplifyRational.md

 ## NCPreSimplifyRationalSinglePass {#NCPreSimplifyRationalSinglePass}

-`NCPreSimplifyRationalSinglePass[expr]` applies a series of custom rules only once in an attempt to simplify the rational nc expression `expr`.
+`NCPreSimplifyRationalSinglePass[expr]` applies a series of custom rules only once in an attempt to simplify the rational NC expression `expr`.

 See also:
 [NCNormalizeInverse](#NCNormalizeInverse),